 Authorized MTO Motor Vehicle Inspection Station – Thamesville

 As a fully authorized and licensed motor vehicle inspection station we are committed to providing you with the best possible service for your vehicle.
-Whether you’re buying a new vehicle, selling your old one, or require a commercial vehicle safety inspection, you can trust our mechanics to make sure your car or truck is completely 100% safe.
+Whether you’re buying a new vehicle, selling your old one, or require a commercial vehicle safety inspection, you can trust our mechanics to make sure that your car or truck is completely 100% safe.

 We provide safety standard certificates for residents primarily living in the Chatham-Kent and Lambton County regions.
 This includes the nearby communities of Dresden, Oil Springs, Newbury, Alvinston, Kent Bridge, West Lorne, and Morpeth.

 We are required to adhere to a strict inspection regulation guidelines as described below.
 For more detailed information, please visit the Ontario Ministry of Transportation.
-New changes have been implemented as of July 1, 2016.

 Ontario Ministry of Transportation Guidelines